1: Focusing Too Much On Size And Not Enough On Engagement

 On the flipside, giving an influencer little to no input can hurt your campaign too.
 They may feature your product in a way that is counter to your branding goals, or they may have no effect one way or the other.

 So make sure your influencers know what you want, but don’t overly limit their creativity.
-Give them clear guidelines for what you want to communicate about your product or brand, and feel free to ask that they use a particular hashtag or provide coupon code to their audience.
-Don’t, however, micro-manage what they’re creating for you.
-Not only is this typically less effective for the current campaign, but it also frustrates the influencers and turns off people who could otherwise have been powerful brand allies in the future.
+Give them clear guidelines for what you want to communicate about your product or brand, a creative brief to help guide the look of the content you’re envisioning for your campaign if need be, and feel free to ask that they use a particular hashtag or provide coupon code to their audience.
+Don’t, however, micro-manage what they’re creating for you diminish their voice in the editing process.
+Not only is this typically less effective for the current campaign because it completely negates the purpose of mobilizing influencers to create unique content, but it also frustrates the influencers and turns off people who could otherwise have been powerful brand allies in the future.

 #4: Trying to Hide Your Relationship With an Influencer